Princess-Cheeseballs/docs/src/en/wizden-staff/maintainer/review-procedure.md

 # PR Review Procedure

-This documents lists the Maintainer procedure for reviewing and merging PRs to the [Space Station 14 repository](https://github.com/space-wizards/space-station-14) `master` branch.
+This document lists the Maintainer procedure for reviewing and merging PRs to the [Space Station 14 repository](https://github.com/space-wizards/space-station-14) `master` branch.
 Hotfixes intended to be merged directly to the `stable` branch must follow additional restrictions specified in the [Hotfix Procedure](hotfix-procedure.md).

-Any portion of this procedure may be waived and/or modified with written permission (_via Discord or Github_) from a Lead Maintainer, Project Manager or Wizard.
+Any portion of this procedure may be waived and/or modified with written permission (_via Discord or Github_) from a Lead Maintainer, Project Manager, or Wizard.

 Failure to follow this procedure can result in disciplinary action.